Search Tours

 • We provide map cases for the cue sheets to be used on the front handle bars.

-Our leaders will be riding with a complement of tools to handle most repairs.
+Our leaders will be riding with a full complement of tools to handle most repairs.
 Our support vehicle will also carry a wide array of tools and a supply of commonly required spare parts (tubes, tires, brake pads, brake and derailleur cables, etc.).
 If, however, your bike is other than a conventional model (e.g., tandem, recumbent, wheels that are other than 700c) you will need to bring spare tubes, at least one spare tire, and derailleur and brake cables.
 We also do not carry Campagnolo spare parts in our vans., but we are aware of the location of bike shops along our routes.
 If you have any question as to whether we will have the necessary repair parts and equipment for your personal bike, we urge you to contact our office for clarification.